-- The knowledge, skills and values essential for a confident dental career in a 21st-century healthcare environment. - Medical and anatomical knowledge. - In-depth understanding of clinical governance. - Communication skills, professionalism, ethics and clinical safety - The ability to provide holistic patient care in the context of the primary care services. - How to provide compassionate, evidence-based, holistic dental care to patients.
+- The knowledge, skills and values essential for a confident dental career in a 21st-century healthcare environment. - An understanding of the human body that will underpin your future skills. - In-depth understanding of clinical governance. - Communication skills, professionalism, ethics and clinical safety. - The ability to provide holistic patient care in the context of the primary care services. - How to provide compassionate, evidence-based, holistic dental care to patients.